ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config.md

 ## Column definitions

 A CSV-W file provides detailed information about the columns beyond their values.
 In csvcubed, we are targeting a level of detail which results in a data cube which can be be expressed using W3C's [RDF Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube/).
-In order to be valid, a data cube must have at least one dimension, at least one observation column, along with at least one defined unit and measure.
+In order to be valid, a data cube must have at least one dimension, at least one observation column, along with at least one defined unit and measure per observation column.
 A cube may also have one or more attribute columns which provide clarification to observational data.
-Units and measures may be attached to the observation column (single measure cube), or appear in a column of their own (multi-measure cube).
+Units and measures may be attached to the observation column, or appear in a column of their own.

-To define a column in a `qube-config.json` file, provide the column header as a dictionary key, and create a new dictionary as the value containing configuration details.
+To define a column in a `qube-config.json` file, provide the column title as a dictionary key, and create a new dictionary containing the column's configuration details.

-A column is assumed to be a dimension unless otherwise configured using the `type` key or the column being named with one of the [reserved names](../configuration/convention.md#conventional-column-names).
+A column is assumed to be a dimension unless otherwise configured using the `type` key or the column title being one of the [reserved names](../configuration/convention.md#conventional-column-names).
 A dimension can still have a `"type": "dimension"` key/value pair.

 ```json
 { ...